bharatvarmagit/Journal-Web-Scaper/readme.txt

 5) Downloads all the articles from the crawled links using getdocs function and saves it as "article's DOI".html this can be found inside htmldocs

-There are over 6336 articles spanning from years 2000 to 2019  in ou journal. so i have documented my project by taking the year 2015 as input adn the  umber of artiels from 2105 -2019 which has around 1140 articles .
+There are over 6336 articles spanning from years 2000 to 2019  in our selected journal. so i have documented my project by taking the year 2015 as input and the  number of articles from 2105 -2019 which has around 1140 articles .